andersonb97/RockinRobin/README.md

 * Username who tweeted
 * Location from which the tweet was made
 * Tweet timestamp
-* Searchwords
+* Search words

-The searchwords used to find each tweet contained the name of the company, the ticker symbol in the US stock exchange, and the modifier "-filter:retweets".
+The search words used to find each tweet contained the name of the company, the ticker symbol in the US stock exchange, and the modifier "-filter:retweets".
 The modifier "-filter:retweets" ensured that I didn't get duplicate tweets.
-An example searchword phrase for Tesla would be "TSLA OR Tesla -filter:retweets".
+An example search word phrase for Tesla would be "TSLA OR Tesla -filter:retweets".
 The resulting data frame is then saved as a .csv file.

 Full code for my Twitter data pull is provided in the Github repository: https://github.com/andersonb97/RockinRobin in the file tweetPull.ipynb.